nakulneupane/Steel-Sector/README.md

 # Model Framework

-The model uses three learning parameters to represent future technological progress.
+## Technology Learning

+Future technology development is represented using three independent learning parameters, each ranging from **0** (slow progress) to **1** (fast progress).
+All technologies are calibrated to fixed 2025 values, while only the future (2050) performance changes.

-- **`theta_tech`** – Represents global technology progress.
-It affects the cost of green hydrogen by reducing electrolyser and renewable energy costs.
-It does **not** affect electricity prices or grid emissions in India.
+- **`theta_tech`** controls global learning in green hydrogen technologies, including electrolyser and dedicated renewable costs.

-- **`theta_grid`** – Represents the future Indian power system.
-It affects grid electricity prices, grid emission factor, CCS operating costs, EAF electricity costs, and waste heat recovery benefits.
+- **`theta_grid`** controls the evolution of the Indian power system, affecting grid electricity prices, grid emission factors, electric steelmaking, waste heat recovery, and CCS operating costs.

-- **`theta_ccs`** – Represents improvements in carbon capture technology.
-It controls how much CCS plant capital costs decrease over time.
-The final cost of carbon capture is calculated from capital cost, electricity, steam, solvent, and transport & storage costs, rather than being set directly.
+- **`theta_ccs`** controls improvements in carbon capture technology by reducing CCS capital costs.
+The total capture cost is calculated from capital, electricity, steam, solvent, and transport & storage costs.

-All three parameters range from **0 to 1**:
-- **0** = Slow transition
-- **1** = Fast transition
+The three learning parameters are independent and can be combined to represent different future scenarios.

+---

 ## Capacity Expansion

-The model explicitly tracks installed capacity for each steelmaking route.
-New capacity requires capital investment, has a fixed operating cost, and remains available throughout its lifetime.
-Annual expansion is limited by technology-specific deployment constraints.
+The model explicitly tracks installed capacity for every steelmaking route.
+Building new capacity requires capital investment, incurs fixed operating costs, and remains available throughout its lifetime.
-Conventional steelmaking routes share a common annual expansion limit, while hydrogen deployment follows a dedicated ramping model based on electrolyser deployment.

-Three hydrogen deployment modes are available:

-- **Mode 0:** No deployment limit (counterfactual)
-- **Mode 1:** Constant annual expansion rate
-- **Mode 2:** Gaussian deployment curve (default)
+Capacity expansion is represented using two different mechanisms:

+- **Conventional technologies** (BF-BOF, Coal DRI, NG-DRI, and Scrap-EAF) share a common annual capacity addition limit (`cap_add_common`), representing realistic construction and industrial deployment constraints.

+- **Hydrogen technologies** are constrained separately through an electrolyser deployment model that captures manufacturing and supply-chain limitations.
+By default, hydrogen deployment follows a **Gaussian transition**, representing slow initial deployment, rapid scale-up, and gradual stabilization.
+Alternative linear and unconstrained deployment modes are also available for sensitivity analysis.

+---

 ## Capacity Utilization

-Production must operate within minimum and maximum utilization limits.
-The minimum utilization represents the economic requirement for plants to operate above break-even levels, while the maximum utilization accounts for maintenance and operational downtime.
+Each production route operates within minimum and maximum utilization limits.

+Minimum utilization represents the economic requirement for plants to operate above break-even levels, while maximum utilization accounts for maintenance shutdowns and operational limitations.

+---

 ## Green Hydrogen Supply

-Instead of using a fixed hydrogen price, the model explicitly represents the green hydrogen supply chain, including:
+Rather than prescribing a fixed hydrogen price, the model explicitly represents the complete green hydrogen supply chain.

+This includes:

 - Electrolyser capacity
-- Dedicated renewable electricity
+- Dedicated renewable generation
 - Hydrogen firming and storage
 - Operating costs

-This allows hydrogen investments to become sunk assets that can later be underutilized or stranded.
+Dedicated renewable electricity supplies hydrogen production independently of the grid, allowing hydrogen costs to evolve separately from electricity prices.
+Hydrogen investments are treated as physical assets that can later become underutilized or stranded.

+---

 ## Carbon Capture and Storage (CCS)

-CCS costs are built from individual components rather than using a single capture cost.

-These components include:
+CCS is modeled using a component-based cost framework rather than a fixed cost per tonne of CO₂ captured.

+The total capture cost is calculated from:

 - Capture plant capital cost
 - Fixed operating cost
-- Electricity for compression
+- Electricity for CO₂ compression
 - Steam for solvent regeneration
 - Solvent consumption
 - Transport and storage

-This framework allows technology learning and electricity prices to influence the total cost of carbon capture.
+The model also accounts for differences in CO₂ concentration between process streams.
+CO₂-rich streams require less energy to capture than dilute flue gases, allowing each steelmaking route to have different CCS costs and energy requirements.

+---

 ## Sunk Capital

-The model can represent investments in two ways:
+The model supports two investment formulations:

-- **`sunk = 1` (default):** Capital costs are paid when new capacity is built and cannot be recovered later.
-This represents real-world investment decisions and allows stranded assets.
+- **`sunk = 1` (default):** Investments are irreversible.
+Capital costs are incurred when capacity is built, even if the asset is later underutilized or stranded.
 - **`sunk = 0`:** Capital and fixed operating costs are charged only on production.
-Capacity can be built, idled, or abandoned without financial penalty.
-This is a counterfactual setting used to isolate the effect of irreversible investments.
+Capacity can be built and abandoned without financial penalty.
+This counterfactual setting isolates the effect of irreversible investments.